jeskodes/word-scramble/README.md

 ### Design

-- A minimally cluttered container which the user could pick up and play almost immediately.
+- A minimally cluttered container which the user can pick up and play almost immediately.
 - Intuitive game play: minimal text on the page and only a few instructions needed to understand game play.
 - Slight use of border-radius for container, buttons and input box.
-- Typeface: Serif font for labels such as name of game, buttons - slightly 70's style; used Patua One from [google fonts.](https://fonts.google.com/).
-Sans-serif font for input box and displaying correct word; used Roboto from [google fonts.](https://fonts.google.com/)
+- Typeface: Serif font for labels such as name of game, buttons - slightly 70's style; used [google fonts](https://fonts.google.com/)
+  Patua One.
+Sans-serif font for input box and displaying correct word; used [google fonts](https://fonts.google.com/) Roboto.
-- Colour Palette: Despite research that word games tend to use a more muted colour palette with an emphasis on greens and white, the Animal Scramble game is targeted at users of all ages from 10 upwards.
+- Colour Palette: Despite research that word games tend to use a more muted colour palette with an emphasis on greens and white, the Animal Scramble game is targeted at users of all ages from 10yrs upwards.
 Animal Scramble's aim is to be lighthearted and fun.
 Therefore a more brightly coloured, retro theme was chosen with a colour palette to reflect this:

 <br>
 <p align = "center">